 31-61 TOTAL CREDITS REQUIRED

-Explore the latest methodologies in patient-centered health care in the Utica College online RN to Bachelor of Science in Nursing (RN to BSN) curriculum.
+Explore the latest methodologies in patient-centered health care in the Utica University online RN to Bachelor of Science in Nursing (RN to BSN) curriculum.

 Through 9 core courses totaling 25 credits, prepare for advanced nursing roles that demand critical thinking, decision-making, communication, and leadership.
 As you do, expand your knowledge of essential nursing concepts and practices.